ror-community/ror-updates/.github/ISSUE_TEMPLATE/add-organization-to-ror.md

 Summary of request: Add a new organization to ROR

 Name of organization:
 Website:
 Link to publications:
+Organization type:
 Wikipedia page:
 Wikidata ID:
 ISNI ID:
 GRID ID:
 Crossref Funder ID:
-Ringgold ID:
 Other names for the organization:
 Acronym/abbreviation:
 Related organizations:
 City:
 Country:
+Year established:
+How will a ROR ID for this organization be used?
 Other information about this request: